juicyauth/juicyauth-docs/docs/tutorial/python-backend.md

 # Python JWT Verification

-This tutorial will guide you through verifying JSON Web Tokens (JWTs) in Python using Lockless's public key.
+This tutorial will guide you through verifying JSON Web Tokens (JWTs) in Python using JuicyAuth's public key.
 JWTs are used to securely transmit information between parties as a JSON object.

 ## Step 1: Install Required Libraries